xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 microphone array are given in ``AN00217_app_high_resolution_delay_example`` and in ``AN00220_app_phase_aligned_example``.

-A worked example of a fixed beam delay and sum beam-former given in the application ``AN00219_app_lores_DAS_fixed``.
-Also examples of of how to set up high resolution delayed sampling can be seen in the high resolution fixed beam delay and sum beam-former given in the application ``AN00219_app_hires_DAS_fixed``.
+A worked example of a fixed beam delay and sum beamformer given in the application ``AN00219_app_lores_DAS_fixed``.
+Also examples of of how to set up high resolution delayed sampling can be seen in the high resolution fixed beam delay and sum beamformer given in the application ``AN00219_app_hires_DAS_fixed``.

 .. _section_dc: